DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/oauth.md

 In the context of OAuth 2.0, scopes are used to specify the level of access that a client application has to a protected resource.
 When a client application requests authorization to access a protected resource, it specifies one or more scopes that it requires.
-The authorization server then grants an access token that has permissions to access only the specified scopes.
+The authorization server then grants an access token that has permission to access only the specified scopes.
 Scopes provide a way to limit the access granted to a client application, reducing the risk of unauthorized access to sensitive data.
 For example, an application that needs to read a user's email address may request access to the "view:user" scope, but not to other sensitive scopes such as "update:user" or
 "delete:user".